gumaerc-testorg/21g.103-fall-2005/content/pages/assignments.md

 2
 {{< tdclose >}}
 {{< tdopen >}}
 Review Unit 7 and Chars 6 (refer to the files entitled 'Grammatical and topical highlights from Units 1-7' and 'Character list for Chars 1-7').
 Re-familiarize yourself over the next few days with the following sections of Unit 7: 7.10 (Weather) and 7.11 (Dialog on weather); 7.8 (Duration) and 7.9 (Two le-patterns), 7.7 (Cái 'not until'); and review Question Words in the Unit 7 Appendix.
 Then for day 3, (re-)do excercise 6 and 7 (in Unit 7.8 and 7.9).
 In class, you will do the pronunciation review under 7.14.
-Begin Chars 7 ([PDF]({{< baseurl >}}/resources/mit21g_103f05_chars7)) with 7.0, a review of earlier character material.
+Begin Chars 7 ({{% resource_link d557c070-fcd0-7867-6c32-69b0fc1d1176 "PDF" %}}) with 7.0, a review of earlier character material.
 Read the first set of questions (1.i) and prepare (oral) responses to them; practice reading the tonal sets (2) aloud.
 {{< tdclose >}}

 {{< trclose >}}